“Aruba, Jamaica, oooh I wanna take you

-My husband and I recently returned from a week-long Eastern Caribbean itinerary on the beautiful Celebrity Summit, our second cruise as empty nesters, and our fifth overall.
+My husband and I recently returned from a week-long Southern Caribbean itinerary on the beautiful Celebrity Summit (see highlights and tips here), our second cruise as empty nesters, and our fifth overall.
 And we already have our next one booked!

 Maybe you think cruising is only for the “newly wed and nearly dead” crowd.
 Those days are long gone!
 Today’s fleets of ultra-modern ships offer unique and innovative at-sea experiences appealing to people of all generations.
 Because of these innovations and new technology, cruise travel is exploding with a projected 27 million travelers in 2019 and even higher numbers beyond.

 If you haven’t cruised before, if you’re a skeptic, or if you went years ago, read on, start planning, and get on board!

 The average daily cost per person is $212.
 80. This includes accommodations, food (including room service), non-alcoholic drinks, daily entertainment, endless activities, use of spa and fitness center, kids clubs, and multiple swimming pools on larger cruise lines, and more.
 If you’re flexible with time, you can find even better deals.
 The good news is, there’s a cruise for most budgets!

 TIP: Keep in mind that drink packages, WiFi, tips, excursions, spa services, specialty restaurants, and extra services are additional.